YecineA/elb-authentication-cognito/README.md

 - Cognito User pool that will be used for the authentication
 - EC2 Instance with a Web server running in the Private Subnet

 **Please note that once the Stack is deployed, the content of the website is not yet restricted to authenticated user yet.
-We need to configure it first to make it restricted.**
+We need to configure it first to make it restricted.:shipit:**

 To deploy the stack, you can either copy/paste following link in the CloudFormation Console or use the second link that will open the CloudFormation console in sydney region directly